Tove Lo: 2022–present: Dirt Femme

 On 11 February 2022, Lo released the single "How Long" in promotion of the soundtrack to the second season of American teen drama Euphoria.
 On 3 May 2022 she released the single "No One Dies From Love" through her own label Pretty Swede Records, marking her debut as an independent artist after being signed to Island Records since 2014.
 On 21 June 2022 she announced that her fifth studio album Dirt Femme would be released on 14 October 2022.
 The album contains both "How Long" and "No One Dies from Love" as well as the single "True Romance".
 The track "Cute & Cruel" features the Swedish band First Aid Kit.
-Another single from this album, 2 Die 4, was released on 29 July 2022, which samples the melody of the 1969 hit Popcorn.
+Another single from this album, "2 Die 4", was released on 29 July 2022, which samples the melody of the 1969 hit Popcorn.

 On 5 August 2022, Pussy Riot released their debut mixtape Matriarchy Now, executively produced by Lo.
 On 14 October 2022, she officially released Dirt Femme through Pretty Swede Records with overarching themes of body positivity, femininity, and addressing the "fears of losing herself".
+On 31 May 2023, Lo released the single "I Like U", which was followed on 21 July 2023 by an EP of remixes; the Emergency_Loop & Melanie C remix was released as a promotional single.
+To mark the 6 year anniversary of the release of her 2017 song Disco Tits, a remix by frequent collaborator Karma Fields was released on 7 September 2023.

 Artistry

 Musical style

-Music critics have described Lo's music as synth-pop, electropop, dance-pop and indie pop, comparing her musical style to that of singers Kesha, Lorde, Robyn, and Katy Perry.
+Music critics have described Lo's music as synth-pop, electropop, dance-pop, and indie pop, comparing her musical style to that of singers Kesha, Lorde, Robyn, and Katy Perry.
 Sasha Frere-Jones of The New Yorker describes Lo's sound as "of the moment: simple, spare, electronic, and unfussy".
 Her musical style is often described as dark, idiosyncratic and raw.
 Rolling Stone deemed her "Sweden's darkest pop export".
 Lo has a soprano vocal range.
 Peter Robinson writes, "As a vocalist she hints at euphoria and melancholy in equal measure".
 She has stated that her vocals are predominantly recorded from the first three takes of their demos to best convey her emotions.
 Her music uses a dynamic mix of prominent drum instrumentation, quiet verses and thunderous choruses indebted to the template of grunge music.